cherylacook/oxford-iiit-pets-cnn-vit/README.md

 Once downloaded, *unzip the contents into the same folder as the notebooks.*

 ## Structure
-- `cnn_pet_classification.ipynb` - End-to-end CNN implementation.
+- `cnn_pet_classification.ipynb` - End-to-end CNN implementation from scratch in PyTorch.
-- `vit_pet_classification.ipynb` - End-to-end ViT implementation.
+- `vit_pet_classification.ipynb` - End-to-end ViT implementation from scratch in PyTorch.
 - `compute_dataset_mean_std.ipynb` - Computes dataset channel-wise mean and standard deviation (std) for normalisation.
 - `requirements.txt` - Python dependencies.
+- `figures` - Folder containing screenshots of TensorBoard training loss and validation accuracy curves.

+## Methods
+- **CNN**: Five-layer convolutional network with batch normalisation, ReLU activations, and max pooling.
+Trained for 18 epochs using Adam optimiser and CrossEntropyLoss.
+- **ViT**: Implemented from scratch with a learnable CLS token, sinusoidal positional embeddings, and stacked self-attention and feed-forward layers.
+Trained with AdamW and learning rate scheduling.

 ## Key Results
 - **Test Accuracy**:
   - CNN: 79%
-  - ViT (trained from scratch): 56%
+  - ViT: 56%
 - *Observations*:
-  - The CNN significantly outperforms the ViT, showing CNNs perform better on small datasets due to their inductive biases.
+  - The CNN significantly outperforms the ViT, demonstrating that CNNs perform better on small datasets due to their inductive biases.
   - The ViT underperforms because transformers generally require substantially larger datasets to learn effective representations when trained from scratch.
   - This comparison emphasises the importance of aligning model architecture choice with dataset size.